awsdocs/aws-cli-user-guide/doc_source/cli-chap-troubleshooting.md

 On Windows, use the date and time options in the Control Panel to configure your system clock\.

-## I get a "signature does not match" error<a name="tshoot-signature-does-not-match"></a>
+## I get a "signature does not match" error\.<a name="tshoot-signature-does-not-match"></a>

 When the AWS CLI runs a command, it sends an encrypted request to the AWS servers to perform the appropriate AWS service operations\.
 Your credentials \(the access key and secret key\) are involved in the encryption and enable AWS to authenticate the person making the request\.
-There are several things that can interfere with the correct operation of this process:
+There are several things that can interfere with the correct operation of this process, as follows\.

-### Possible cause: your clock is out of sync with the AWS servers<a name="tshoot-sig-time-off"></a>
+### Possible cause: Your clock is out of sync with the AWS servers\.<a name="tshoot-sig-time-off"></a>

 To help protect against [replay attacks](https://wikipedia.org/wiki/Replay_attack), the current time can be used during the encryption/decryption process\.
-If the time of the client and server disagree by more than the allowed amount, then the process can fail and the request is rejected\.
+If the time of the client and server disagree by more than the allowed amount, the process can fail and the request is rejected\.
 This can also happen when you run a command in a virtual machine whose clock is out of sync with the host machine's clock\.
 One possible cause is when the virtual machine hibernates and takes some time after waking up to resync the clock with the host machine\.

 On Linux or macOS, run `date` to check the time\.